idotu/SARNAclust/README.md

 * verbose
 * debug - plots the graph transformations

-Since python can only handle a certain number of graphs loaded in memory (around 2000 depending on the machine running the code), SARNAclust performs a number of *iterations* selecting each time *MAXP* random sequences and then merging clusters among iterations if the average distance between sequences in 2 clusters is lower than *thClus*.
+Since python can only handle a certain number of graphs loaded in memory (around 800 depending on the machine running the code), SARNAclust performs a number of *iterations* selecting each time *MAXP* random sequences and then merging clusters among iterations if the average distance between sequences in 2 clusters is lower than *thClus*.
+Each sequence/structure is decomposed into substructures that are automatically detected and the clustering is performed on those, unless graph option *0* is selected.
+To disallow structure decomposition just change readFile(fn,gopt) in the main function for readFile(fn,0).
+This should allow the user to up *MAXP* to around 2000.

 At the end, SARNAclust returns a set of clusters along with their consensus sequence and structure.